MISP/misp-docker/README.md

 The underlying spirit of this project is to allow "repeatable deployments", and all pull requests in this direction will be merged post-haste.

+## Warning

+As part of our recent efforts to reduce the number of CVEs affecting the Docker images, we recently changed the base image from Debian Bookworm to Ubuntu 24.04.

+While the transition did not affect MISP and MISP modules, the GitHub Action triggered a bug affecting `libcurl`  and Ubuntu 24.04 when running on `linux/arm64` and establishing TLS connections to `api.github.com` when the server decides toreturn a 302.
+The issue is being discussed here https://github.com/curl/curl/issues/14154 and being further investigated here https://bugs.launchpad.net/ubuntu/+source/curl/+bug/2073448.

+To allow the build to complete, we temporarily disabled TLS verification (see `core/Dockerfile` when using `composer` to install PHP dependencies; the temporary workaround affects only the build when the target platform is `linux/arm64`, leaving the `linux/amd64` build unaffected.

 ## Getting Started

 -   Copy the `template.env` to `.env`